-Human Resource Services (HRS) has posted many resources on the Inclement Weather & Suspended Operations website.
+Human Resource Services has posted many resources on the Inclement Weather & Suspended Operations page.

-HRS has developed FAQs for all employee types with links to the appropriate policy.
-If you don’t find the answer to your questions here, please call HRS at 335-4521.
+HRS has developed FAQs for all employee types with links to the appropriate policies.
+If you don’t find the answer to your questions, please call HRS at 335-4521.

 Snow Removal Information

 Facilities Services/Operations for the Pullman campus has information related to snow removal, snow plow routes and no snow removal areas.

 - Snow Removal – Roads

 Helpful tips from AAA: How to Go on Ice and Snow

 Washington Road Conditions: Call 511 on your phone or visit the Washington DOT 511 website.

 Idaho Road Conditions: Call 511 on your phone or visit the Idaho DOT 511 website.

 Oregon Road Conditions: Call 511 on your phone or visit Oregon TripCheck.